Physician assistant is often ranked highly among most appealing or attractive professions.

 That’s nice if you want to carve out some time to go on a vacation.
 But it also means sometimes you work several long shifts in a row, which can be tiring.

-By the way, one thing that can help keep your energy up and make it easier to focus when you’re working consecutive long shifts is eating a ketogenic diet.
+Random side note – one thing that can help keep your energy up and make it easier to focus when you’re working consecutive long shifts is eating a ketogenic diet.
 That’s because your brain shifts over to ketone metabolism, which can be relaxing, calming, and better for concentration.
 I’ve done quite a bit of keto, and often do intermittent fasting while working in the ER as well.

 Emergency medicine is one of the best specialties for working relatively short hours (overall).
 It also has a flexible schedule.
 This can be nice if you like to travel or just have some variety.